 Free tool

-Free Reaction Time Test Online — Test Your Reflexes
+Reaction Time Test Online — Test Your Reflexes for Free

-Test your reaction time with our free online tool.
-Click as fast as you can, get your score in milliseconds, and compare with average human reaction times.
+Test your reaction time online for free.
+Get your score in milliseconds, compare with gamers and F1 drivers.
 No signup required.

 Click to Start